gctools-outilsgc/aurora-website/src/docs/en/component/errors-and-validation.md

 Inline errors use the `.is-invalid` class to add error styling to the specified form element.

 Microcopy text that provides information to the user is styled using the `.invalid-feedback` class.
 Use `.aria-describedby` to associate the microcopy with the invalid input.
+Reference the [Text Inputs](component/text-inputs) page for more information on Microcopy.

 <div class="form-group">
     <label for="exampleInputText1-html">Username</label>